Jamie Fobert Architects

 Associate Director

-Tom is an experienced and highly capable Architect with over 15 years of qualified professional experience designing and delivering substantial architectural projects.
+Tom is an experienced and highly capable Architect with 18 years of qualified professional experience designing and delivering substantial architectural projects.
 He studied at The Manchester School of Architecture, graduating in 2002, and London Metropolitan University, where he obtained his qualification as an Architect in 2008.
 He worked for Maccreanor Lavington Architects, where he gained experience in masterplanning and worked on a 12-storey London hotel.
 Since joining Jamie Fobert Architects in 2010, Tom has skilfully led a number of major arts projects as well as overseeing two RIBA Award-winning residential projects, Luker House and House in Primrose Hill.
-He oversaw the refurbishment works to the historic Burlington Arcade and the Charleston Exhibition Centre and, most recently, he headed up our £40m redevelopment of the National Portrait Gallery.
+He oversaw the refurbishment works to the historic Burlington Arcade and the Charleston Exhibition Centre and he headed up our £40m redevelopment of the National Portrait Gallery.
+Currently, Tom is overseeing our work at the Tower of London.
 Tom was made an Associate in 2015 and Associate Director in 2024.

 William Bellamy